Unit Conversions, Area, Volume, and Detention-Time Setup

 • Volume is area times length or length times width times depth; detention time is volume divided by flow with matching units.

-• Wet-well drawdown gives a net pumping rate unless inflow during the test is measured and added back.
+• Wet-well drawdown gives a net pumping rate unless inflow during the test is measured and added back to the volume removed.

 Why Unit Setup Matters

-Wastewater collection math is usually not advanced algebra.
+Wastewater collection math is rarely advanced algebra.
 The hard part is keeping the units straight under time pressure.
-WPI-style operator exams provide a formula/conversion table, but you still need to know which formula fits the problem and how to set up the units so the answer lands in gpm, MGD, gallons, cubic feet, minutes, or hours.
+The standardized ABC/WPI (Association of Boards of Certification, now operating as Water Professionals International) operator exam gives you a formula and conversion sheet, but you still must know which formula fits the problem and how to arrange the units so the answer lands in the requested form: gpm, MGD, gallons, cubic feet, minutes, or hours.

-Start every calculation by writing three things: the known values, the units required in the answer, and the formula.
-If the answer choices differ by factors of 10, 60, 7.48, or 144, the question is probably testing a conversion mistake.
+The exam runs 100 scored multiple-choice questions (some states append 10 unscored pretest items for 110 total), allows about three hours, and requires roughly 70% to pass.
+With math problems mixed among knowledge items, you cannot afford to re-derive constants.
+Start every calculation by writing three things: the known values with units, the units required in the answer, and the formula.
+If the answer choices differ only by factors of 10, 60, 7.48, or 144, the question is testing a conversion mistake, not a concept.

 Core Conversion Table